MartinHvidberg/jobman/basic_idea.md

 ## Implimentation via shared disk/directory

 This is the working mode of ver.
 1.x.
+This approach implies (requiers) that 'a job' can be represented as an executable file (e.g. .bat, .sh, .exe, .py).
+It's okay to have the .bat call a python or .exe file, as long as they are all provided for the 'worker' computer.

 ### The shared pool of work

+The shared pool of work is a directory that can be seen by all the 'worker' computers.
+This directory have fixed structure of subdirectories.
+It is intented for one pool to server only one overall job, e.g. you have a job of interpreting 100.000 images, and another job of estimating trends in 100.000 shares on the stock-marked, that would be two different tasks and call for two independent pools.

 ### The local 'worker' computer